 For instance, if tariffs on CPGs from China jump by 20%, consumers could see at least a 20% increase in retail prices.

 The impact extends beyond foreign goods as well.
 Domestic product prices may also rise due to the “price umbrella effect.”
 Because domestic producers face less pressure to keep costs low, they can increase their prices while still remaining cheaper than their tariff-inflated international competitors.
+With each price increase, the gap between “want” and “need” becomes more clear to the consumer.

 Consumer packaged goods most affected by the tariff increase include:

-While consumers’ reaction to price increases depends on factors like income levels, personal preferences, and the product's perceived value, they’re more price-sensitive regarding essential goods like food and personal care products.
+While consumers’ reaction to price increases depends on factors like income levels, personal preferences, and the product's perceived value, they’re more likely price-sensitive regarding essential goods like food and personal care products.

 Under tariff influence, consumer behavior is expected to change dramatically because no one likes to pay more.
 As a result of a tariff hike, consumers will either switch brands, choosing those offering the same product at a lower price or reduce their consumption of non-essential items like snacks and candy.

 The higher prices and global economic crisis have shifted consumers’ priorities, with people buying goods with lower prices rather than goods of higher quality.
-They don’t care if the products are from a well-known brand or a private label - they are primarily interested in their price.
+They care less if the products are from a well-known brand or a private label - they are primarily interested in their price.

 Rising tariffs will drive up prices in the consumer packaged goods (CPG) sector, influencing consumer buying habits and intensifying market competition.
 In response, many brands may absorb some of the extra cost or switch suppliers to keep prices more affordable.
-They will also compete on marketing outreach and pricing strategies, each vying to offer the best value and attract loyal customers.
+They will also compete through marketing outreach and pricing strategies, each vying to offer the best value and attract loyal customers.

-When tariffs rise, domestic producers often gain an edge because their prices stay lower than those of foreign brands.
+When tariffs rise, domestic producers often gain an edge because their prices remain lower than those of foreign brands.
 This cost advantage can boost local market share and drive consumers toward domestic goods, giving local companies a clear foothold.

 Innovation is vital for businesses to adapt and thrive during sudden shifts like tariff hikes or global disruptions (e.g., the COVID-19 pandemic).
 Brands that consistently deliver fresh, improved offerings stand out in challenging times, attract new customers, retain existing ones, and grow their market share.
 By developing unique product features or services, companies can maintain a competitive edge - even when market conditions are in flux.